kaspermarkus/molder/ROADMAP.md

 * NODE - Excel output **MVP**
 * NODE - Console output: **MVP**

-* Create function to merge two columns: "fname" "lname" -> "fullname"
-* Extend drop column function to be able to drop multiple columns (ie. take list of column names)
-* Create data -> merge("fname", "lname" -> "fullname") -> drop("fname", "lname") -> stdout
 * Multi input node
 * Macro implementation
-* Wrap frontend in atom electron or the like
-* * What to do about data-types.
-This is important in some connections, but not others
 * Tutorial
 * Højreklik menuer